"We Studied Our Way Out of the Seventh-day Adventist Church"

 Meekness Heresies, Envyings and Murders

-Temperence Drunkenness and Revellings
+Temperance Drunkenness and Revellings

 2. How do you tell a true Christian?
-Even Adventists will admit you cannot tell who is a true Christian in their heart by what day they worship on.
+Even SDAs will admit you cannot tell who is a true Christian in their heart by what day they worship on.
 True Christianity is defined by those who have the Spirit of Christ in them.
 This Spirit is manifest by the fruits of the Spirit (mentioned above) and evidenced by good deeds:

 Let your light shine before men, that they may see your good deeds and praise your Father in heaven.
 (Matt.
 5:16 NIV)